HydroponicAdvice.comUpdated May 2026

 The critical factor for indoor herbs.

 Herbs need 12-16 hours of bright light daily.
-A sunny south-facing window provides enough for 6-8 months of the year.
+A sunny south-facing window covers you for 6-8 months of the year.
 During UK winter (October-March), even south-facing windows are marginal.

 Signs of insufficient light: - Leggy, stretched stems reaching toward window - Pale leaves with weak flavour - Slow growth - Sparse foliage